 New Zealand Police (Nga Pirihimana o Aotearoa) have just published their annual customer experience report for 2022-23.

+The ‘Our Service, Your Say’ (Ō Whakaaro, Ā Mātou Mahi) report is based on a survey we conduct every month with members of the public who have had contact with New Zealand Police in the preceding 6-month period.
 The sample for the survey comes from New Zealand Police (with exclusions) and via our panel provider.
 The survey is available online and by telephone, and can be completed in te reo, Samoan, Tongan and simplified Chinese, as well as English.
-Over 8,000 New Zealanders, 16 years of age and over are surveyed.
+Over 8,000 New Zealanders, 16 years of age and

+over are surveyed.
 Reflecting New Zealanders’ high trust and confidence in New Zealand Police, 73% of all respondents stated they were satisfied with the overall quality of service they received from Police on their most recent contact occasion.

 Our younger generation is leading the way on issues of national identity

-We have a new 3-party coalition Government, Parliament is back in session, Māori are united and mobilised, inflation shows no signs of abating, and in general it’s still tough for the average New Zealander.
+Māori are united and mobilised, inflation shows no signs of abating, and in general it’s still tough for the average New Zealander.

 We asked New Zealanders a range of questions about support for a referendum on the Treaty of Waitangi, government priorities, tobacco tax, and our national identity.